BlockSigner/cove/site/content/english/hr.md

 [//]: # (--------------------------------------------------------------------------------------------------------------)

 {{< testimonial "testimonial/e-forsight-146w.png" "e-foresight Think Tank" >}}
-"Skribble offers a customer-friendly solution for qualified electronic signatures in Switzerland."
+"Skribble offers a customer-friendly <br class="hide-for-mobile">solution for qualified electronic signatures in Switzerland."
 {{< /testimonial >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)

 {{% content %}}
 {{% heading %}}
-# Skribble complies with the legal requirements for HR processes
+# Skribble complies <br class="hide-for-mobile">with the legal requirements <br class="hide-for-mobile">for HR processes
-You sign with legal effect and securely in accordance with the following requirements:
+You sign with legal effect and securely in accordance <br class="hide-for-mobile">with the following requirements:
 {{% /heading %}}

-{{% collapsible 1 "Requirement of written form" "check" %}}
+{{% collapsible 1 "Requirement of written form according to OR/eIDAS" "check" %}}
-A signature with Skribble is equal to the handwritten signature according to Swiss (OR Art.
-14 Para.
-2 bis) and EU law (eIDAS No. 910`/`2014 Art.
-25 Para.
-2).
+Skribble is based on the qualified electronic signature (QES).
+The QES is equivalent to a handwritten signature according to Swiss and EU law.
 {{% /collapsible %}}

-{{% collapsible 2 "Requirements of ZertES and eIDAS" "check" %}}
+{{% collapsible 2 "Qualified electronic signature according to ZertES/eIDAS" "check" %}}
-Skribble obtains QES certificates from Swisscom, a provider of TRUSTED certificates recognised by ZertES and eIDAS.
+Skribble obtains QES from Swisscom, a provider of electronic certificates recognised under ZertES and eIDAS.
 {{% /collapsible %}}

-{{% collapsible 3 "Requirements of CH and EU data protection regulation" "check" %}}
+{{% collapsible 3 "Data protection according to FADP/GDPR" "check" %}}
-Skribble and its partners (Swisscom) manage your data in accordance with the DSG and DSGVO.
+Skribble and its signing partner Swisscom commit to manage data in accordance with the Federal Act on Data Protection (FADP) and the General Data Protection Regulation (GDPR).
+Moreover, all data is hosted in Switzerland according to banking standards.
 {{% /collapsible %}}
 {{% /content %}}